Former Modesto School Principal Enters No Contest Plea in Merced County Case

 On January 23, 2026 by Los Banos Enterprise Staff Writer

-Merced, CA (January 23, 2026) — New court filings and statements from Merced County prosecutors show that a former Modesto City Schools junior high principal admitted to engaging in a sexual relationship with a minor while serving in a school leadership role in Merced County before moving to Modesto.
-Brian Chubon, 53, pleaded guilty on January 14 to felony charges related to unlawful sexual intercourse and oral copulation with a 17-year-old student, according to according to Merced County court records
+Merced, CA (January 23, 2026) — New court filings and statements from Merced County prosecutors show that a former Modesto City Schools junior high principal was convicted following a no contest plea to one felony count of unlawful sexual intercourse with a minor while serving in a school leadership role in Merced County before moving to Modesto.

 Prosecutors say the conduct occurred in the spring of 2022 when Chubon was vice principal at Gustine High School in Merced County.
 A criminal complaint was filed in 2024 in Merced County Superior Court.
-In his plea, Chubon admitted to the elements of the charges, which stemmed from the relationship with the minor.

 Chubon later relocated to Stanislaus County, where he was hired by Modesto City Schools.
 District officials confirmed that he served as assistant principal at Mark Twain Junior High School starting in July 2022 and was promoted to principal at Roosevelt Junior High School in July 2025.
 Modesto City Schools said he is no longer employed by the district.